 Selecting the right personal emergency response device

 Beyond living safely, seniors should feel empowered to live confidently.
 Personal emergency response systems, or medical alert devices, offer those who age in place the autonomy to continue life at home without the need for an around-the-clock caregiver, and the comfort of knowing help is just a push of a button away, should they need it.
+With proper use of the right technologies, like stair lifts, ramps, camera, lights with sensors, Amazon's Alexa, grab bars, and other applications, seniors and their loved ones can have peace-of-mind.

 Wearing a personal emergency response device can provide an added sense of security and can decrease the anxiety surrounding falling at home.
 However, the perceived stigma associated with their use may prevent some aging adults from taking advantage of their benefits.